Grigol Vashadze

 Grigol Vashadze (გრიგოლ ვაშაძე, also transliterated as Gregory Vashadze) (born July 19, 1958) is a Georgian politician, diplomat and a former member of the Cabinet of Georgia in the capacity of the Minister for Culture, Heritage Preservation and Sport (2008) and Minister for Foreign Affairs of Georgia (2008–2012).
-He is currently a member of Parliament of Georgia.

 Early career

 Born in Tbilisi, Vashadze graduated from Moscow State Institute of International Relations in 1981 and worked for the Soviet Ministry of Foreign Affairs, simultaneously doing his postgraduate training in international law at the Soviet Diplomatic Academy.
 At one time, he was a member of Soviet diplomatic team at the START I talks with the United States.
 He worked in Department of International Organizations and Department of Cosmos and Nuclear Weapons of Ministry of Foreign Affairs of the Soviet Union.

-In Georgia
+Career

 From 1990 to 2008, Vashadze engaged in private business and lived mostly in Moscow and New York.
 He returned to Georgia in 2005.
 In February 2008, he was appointed Deputy to the Foreign Minister David Bakradze whom he succeeded as an acting minister in April 2008.
 He continued to work as Deputy Foreign Minister and became Minister for Foreign Affairs of Georgia in December 2008, succeeding Ekaterine Tkeshelashvili.
 In October 2012, he was succeeded by Maia Panjikidze.

 In July 2018 Vashadze was nominated as a presidential candidate for 2018 Georgian presidential election by United National Movement and 9 other opposition parties.
 In the first round of the election, his opponent Salome Zurabishvili won just one percentage point ahead of Vashadze.
+In his presidential campaign, Vashadze signalled his intention to use the presidency’s limited powers to send a vocal message of integration with NATO and the European Union.
+He also promised to reduce bureaucracy and took a strong stance against the legalization of cannabis.

 On 24 March 2019 after Mikheil Saakashvili stepped down as chairman of the United National Movement, he was nominated by the former chairman and won the following leadership election unopposed.
 He served as chairman until 15 December 2020, when he left the party.